Skip to main content

 Access RegionSelect the region closest to your data source location to effectively reduce network latency.

-EnvironmentChoose according to the actual business purpose of the data source, as an environmental identifier of the data source.
+EnvironmentChoose according to the actual business purpose of the data source, as an environmental identifier for the data source.
 Default provides PROD and DEV environments, and supports you to create a custom environment.

 Note: Under the organization mode, the database environment can also be applied to permission policy management, for example, the default Prod Admin role only supports access to data sources in the PROD environment and cannot access data sources in other environments.
 For more information, please refer to Manage Roles.